MBACP (Accred) Member of EMDR Association

 There may be a specific problem, or there may not be, and both are fine.

 I began studying counselling with The Open University and then moved to study at the Iron Mill Academy in Exeter where I qualified as an Integrative counsellor in 2015.
+I have completed numerous courses since qualifying, including a course in working online, and gained my accredited status in 2020.
+In 2022 I qualified as an EMDR Psychotherapist.

 Training, qualifications & experience